IT Residency Program (ITRP)

 - Committee Reviews

-The technical interviews will pose hypothetical scenario based questions to assess your technical knowledge, problem solving skills, leadership, and Googleyness.
+- Offer The technical interviews will pose hypothetical scenario based questions to assess your technical knowledge, problem solving skills, leadership, and Googleyness.
 The interviews will cover IT concepts and various operating systems including Windows, Mac, Linux, and ChromeOS.
 Additionally, the interview may cover networking, hardware, software issues, and more.
-And remember, anything listed on your resume is fair game!

 Practice, practice, practice